Coco Gauff loses an argument with the chair umpire and a match to Donna Vekic at the Paris Olympics - WTOP News

-PARIS (AP) — Coco Gauff was left in tears after getting into an extended argument with the chair umpire over a ruling during the reigning U.S. Open champion’s 7-6 (7), 6-2 loss to Donna Vekic of Croatia in a Paris Olympics third-round singles match Tuesday.
+“There’s been multiple times this year where that’s happened to me — where I felt like I always have to be an advocate for myself on the court,” Gauff said afterward, renewing a call for video review to be used in tennis, as it is in many other professional sports.

+“I felt that he called it before I hit, and I don’t think the ref disagreed,” she said.
+“I think he just thought it didn’t affect my swing, which I felt like it did.”

-Gauff, a 20-year-old American, already was trailing by a lot when the episode happened two games from the end of the match.
+Gauff, a 20-year-old American who was seeded No. 2 at the Olympics in singles, already was trailing by a lot when the episode happened two games from the end of the match.

 Gauff walked over to talk to the official and play was delayed for several minutes.

 “I never argue these calls.
 But he called it out before I hit the ball,” Gauff said to Campistol.
-“It’s not even a perception; it’s the rules.
-I always have to advocate for myself.”
+“It’s not even a perception; it’s the rules.”

-Gauff, a 20-year-old from Florida, was seeded second in Paris and easily won her first two singles matches, dropping a total of just five games.

 Even before the trouble over the umpiring decision, Gauff could not sustain a good start against Vekic, who was a semifinalist at Wimbledon this month.